GuitarML/PrincePedal/README.md

 - 22k resitor instead of 27k on the first op amp filter stage
 - TL082 IC instead of JRC4580
 - The internal Treble trim pot was set to 50% for all my training recordings
+- No knob or switch labeling (didn't want to obscure the beautiful paint pour art)
 - A white LED brighter than the sun

 ## Build Instructions